amannpatel/Bismoi-magazine/README.md

-# Blog-Website
+# Website For Bismoi Magazine

-## for index.html , style.css and main.js follow up with the video
+## My final sem major project, which is a blogging site developed for Bismoi Magazine.